xdress/xdress/docs/other/pycon2014/abstract.rst

 :duration: 30 min

-:description: XDress is an automatic wrapper generator for C/C++ written in pure
+:description: XDress is an automatic wrapper generator for C/C++ written in
-    Python.
-Currently, xdress may generate Python bindings (via Cython) for classes, structs, functions, and certain variables types.
-It can also create in-memory wrappers for C++ standard library containers (sets, vectors, maps).
-    XDress also allows you to create fully functional NumPy dtypes for any C/C++ class or struct.
-The main enabling feature of xdress is a dynamic type system that was designed with the purpose of API generation in mind.
-This talk will go over the "zen of xdress" and teach people how to generate their own wrappers.
+    pure Python.
+It can generate Python bindings (via Cython) for classes, structs, functions, and certain variables types.
+It can also create in-memory wrappers for C++ sets, vectors, and maps.
+This is because it can generate custom NumPy dtypes.
+This talk will go over the "zen of xdress" and teach you how to generate your own wrappers.

 :audience: Anyone who has to or wants to expose C/C++ libraries to Python.